Take your baking skills to the next level by making this soft, delicious, and soft homemade Braided Bread!

 - Knead it in the mixer for 5 minutes.

-- Gradually add the salted butter in three portions while kneading.
+- Gradually add the salted butter while kneading.

 - Continue kneading for 20 minutes or until the dough is ready for baking.